 Why Become a Pharmacy Technician?

-According to the BLS, pharmacy technicians will also play an important role as the role of pharmacists changes.
-Pharmacists are more frequently working with patients, administering things like flu shots.
-As such, technicians will need to perform tasks — such as collecting patient information, preparing more types of medications, and verifying the work of other technicians — that were previously done by pharmacists.1
+According to the BLS, pharmacy technicians will also play an important role as the role of the pharmacist changes.
+Pharmacists are more frequently working with patients and reviewing prescriptions before they are given to patients.
+As such, technicians can perform tasks—such as collecting patient information, handling prescription transfers, and verifying the work of other technicians—that were previously done by pharmacists.1

 Where Do Pharmacy Technicians Work?

-Compounding pharmacies differ from retail drugstores in that they create medications tailored to individual patients.3 A doctor may refer a patient to a compounding pharmacy for specific medication that is tailored to a patient’s needs.
-Or, if a patient is allergic to certain ingredients like glutenin a medication their doctor may refer them to a compounding pharmacy.
+Compounding pharmacies differ from retail drugstores in that they create medications tailored to individual patients.2 A doctor may refer a patient to a compounding pharmacy for specific medication that is tailored to a patient’s needs.
+Or, if a patient is allergic to certain ingredients like gluten, their doctor may refer them to a compounding pharmacy.

-Meanwhile, pharmacy technicians work in drug-dispensing departments of larger organizations, such as hospitals, clinics, and long-term care facilities, such as nursing homes, assisted living communities, and memory care facilities.
-At these sorts of facilities, pharmacy technicians may help with medication administered in IV bags or syringes.
+Meanwhile, pharmacy technicians work in drug-dispensing departments of larger organizations, such as hospitals, clinics, and long-term care facilities, including nursing homes, assisted living communities, and memory care facilities.
+At these sorts of facilities, pharmacy technicians may help with medication administered in IV bags or syringes.13

 Overall, pharmacy technicians in all settings typically work full-time and indoors.
-Because pharmacy hours are typically longer, pharmacy technicians may need to work nights or weekends.2
+Because pharmacy hours are typically longer, pharmacy technicians may need to work nights or weekends.3

 Major Pharmacy Technician Employers

 If you’re looking for pharmacy technician jobs, there are a number of major retailers nationally.
-The 15 largest pharmacies in 2018 were:4
+The 15 largest pharmacies in order of estimated prescription revenues in 2022 were:4

 - Walgreens Boots Alliance